garmann/photo-rating-api-mysql/README.md

 ## description
 this is a quick project setup / prototype. its simulating an api for the angularjs app: photo-rating - to be able to make backend json calls.

-currently its missing a database implementation like mysql. it updates the files on the filesystem.

 ## setup
 - see package.json... and npm install`